-(I) Rules for Competition

-- (A) Hockey Canada rules shall be followed including the rules specific to female hockey. - (B) The OWHA Executive Committee may amend Hockey Canada rules to be more restrictive in nature. - (C) Leagues and/or Associations may amend Hockey Canada and/or OWHA rules to be more restrictive in nature. - (D) Teams may only play against OWHA registered teams unless sanction is received from the OWHA.
+- (I) Rules for Competition - (A) Hockey Canada rules shall be followed including the rules specific to female hockey. - (B) The OWHA Executive Committee may amend Hockey Canada rules to be more restrictive in nature. - (C) Leagues and/or Associations may amend Hockey Canada and/or OWHA rules to be more restrictive in nature. - (D) Teams may only play against OWHA registered teams unless sanction is received from the OWHA.
 A written request for sanction must be submitted to the Executive Committee at least ten (10) days prior to the event.
-No OWHA team will be permitted to play any female Ontario hockey team that is not registered with the OWHA. - (E) All game sheets for registered competitive teams must record the OWHA TEAM NUMBERS and be signed by all team members, prior to participating in a game.
-In the case of house league teams, all game sheets will list the team members and will be signed by one of the coaching staff to verify eligibility. - (F) All OWHA teams must use the official OWHA game sheets. - (G) The OWHA recommends that OWHA teams encourage the practice-to-game ratio as 2 to 1. - (H) In all OWHA sanctioned games, the centre ice red line will be in play for icing infractions only.
+No OWHA team will be permitted to play any female Ontario hockey team that is not registered with the OWHA.
+Failure to comply will result in sanctions.

+NOTE: In (D) above, the first two times the word "sanction" is used refer to a request for approval - "sanction" is used refer to a request for approval.
+The last rime the word "sanction" is used refers to a consequence. - (E) All game sheets for registered competitive teams must record the OWHA TEAM NUMBERS and be signed by all team members, prior to participating in a game.
+In the case of house league teams, all game sheets will list the team members and will be signed by one of the coaching staff to verify eligibility. - (F) All OWHA teams must use the official OWHA game sheets. - (G) The OWHA recommends that OWHA teams encourage the practice-to-game ratio as 2 to 1.

+(H) In all OWHA sanctioned games, the centre ice red line will be in play for icing infractions only.